dkettchen/gender_census_2024_data/methodology.md

 ### Definition of transmasc & transfemme used

-For the sake of this project I am using my usual definition of transmasc and transfemme: They are categories to connote direction, not leaning within that direction (ex they include unaligned nonbinaries of the relevant direction even if they do not identify as trans or the label in question)
+For the sake of this project I am using my usual definition of transmasc and transfemme: They are categories to connote transition direction, not alignment with that directions binary target gender (ex they include unaligned nonbinaries of the relevant direction even if they do not identify as the label in question)

 - as such I am also not categorising responses that only mention transmasc/transfemme but do not specify further gender alignment as aligned, merely grouping them with their direction. (ie "transfem" will be grouped under transfemme but not female-aligned)

 - ex.
 "I am a trans woman (but not transfem)" indicates a misunderstanding of what transfemme refers to (I think they thought it meant trans and feminine (-> they do not identify as feminine I guess??), which it does not) and will still be counted as transfemme, due to stating trans womanhood (which is under the transfemme umbrella)

+- I am considering all transmascs to be explicitly non-women and all transfemmes to be explicitly non-men for conflicting label purposes (see below)

 ### Mutually exclusive opposites